Skip to main content

 Skip chapter intro

 Hosting this conference sharpened something I had been working through for a while.
 The intersection of AI, information management, governance, and non-profit operations is a specific niche that no one else is working at with both the technical depth and the sector credibility to make it useful.
 The conference made clear that the sector is asking for this.
-The gap between what organizations know they need and what they have the confidence to pursue is real, significant, and closeable.
+The gap between what organisations know they need and what they have the confidence to pursue is real, significant, and closeable.

 It is why the AI Governance Advisory exists.
 It is why the Mission Multiplier Program is launching in 2026.
 And it is why I will keep doing the work of translating the complexity into something the sector can actually act on.

 My closing remarks that day ended with this: "Our work is to bridge the gap between people, process, and technology.
-To take the world's growing complexity and simplify it, empowering our organizations to build a more equitable world for the generations to come."
+To take the world's growing complexity and simplify it, empowering our organisations to build a more equitable world for the generations to come."

 That is still the work.